sebord/ComfyUI-LMCQ/README.md

 - ✓ Runtime integrity verification

 The new white-box encryption implementation makes it extremely difficult to extract encryption keys even with full access to the code.
 Combined with our existing multi-layer protection scheme, this provides state-of-the-art security for your models and workflows.

-## Update log 2024-12-29 (Introducing a multi-layer protection mechanism in the core code of the runtime protection system package!)
-Because the encryption and decryption node code of the previous version was displayed in plain text, it was easy for reverse engineers to crack it, thus failing to ensure the security of the model.
-Now the core encryption and decryption code uniformly introduces a multi-layer protection mechanism

-- Multi-layer protection scheme
-   - AST-level code obfuscation
-   - PyArmor basic encryption
-   - Variable name/function name obfuscation
-   - Interference code injection
-   - String obfuscation

-Now all the security node codes in the project are highly encrypted with a multi-layer protection scheme, which greatly increases the difficulty of cracking by reverse engineers, thereby ensuring the security of the model.

 ## image